efano/NZ-caves/README.md

 * The Node script, scripts/get-color-scheme.js was created to automatically pull the Bold color scheme from the cartocolors.json, and write the to the data/boldcolors.json which was then loaded and used in the project.

 * Once all data was processed, the index.html was then developed to completion.
+To view the final results of this project click [here](https://efano.github.io/invasive-water-buttercup/).